 Additionally, starting from version 2.4.0, EIOPA publishes a taxonomy package containing also all XBRL specification, registry and taxonomy files as well as the referenced Eurofiling files.
-This enables loading of the taxonomy without accessing any remote files.
+This enables loading of the taxonomy without accessing any https://taxonomies.xbrl.org/ remote files.
 It is important to note that this package is valid on the moment of publication of the taxonomy and will not be maintained for any changes in the referenced files.

-In a production environment, by normal XBRL convention, these files would likely not be used, and arrangements should be made to utilise, at least notionally, the official copies of the files from their official locations.
+In a production environment, by normal XBRL convention, these files would likely not be used, and arrangements should be made to utilise, at least notionally, the official copies of the files from their official locations, which shall be made available by EIOPA for each final release after its publication.